shorepine/tulipcc/docs/tulip_board.md

 I wait to attach the FPC connector until after I've done a round on the hot plate.
 I do it manually with a fine tip iron and flux.
 You need to apply pressure to the FPC pins as you solder them down.

+**FPC NOTE**: As of v4r6, the FPC connector is for an A-B cable to support a flat cable going under a hinge to the display connector.
+If we didn't do this, the cable would have to be twisted.
+This is different from the breadboard and breakout versions of Tulip, as well as **the cable that comes with the display**, which use an A-A cable.
+So **don't use the included FPC cable the display came with**.
+[Here's some of the right type on Amazon](https://www.amazon.com/ITROLLE-Length-Flexible-Ribbon-Cables/dp/B0928Q1N2Z/).
+An A-B cable is "swapped" on each end -- the silver pins "up" on one side and "down" on the other.
+When buying FPC cables (shorter is better!) make sure you see which type you're getting.

 The only through hole component, the legs of the USB-C connector, need to be hand soldered from the bottom after the hot plate.

 The silkscreen currently omits a polarity for the only diode (D2).
 The white line on the diode is meant to be pointing down.